davidmirror-ops/flyte-the-hard-way/docs/on-premises/single-node/003-ingress-tls.md

 # Add Ingress and Transport Layer Security (TLS)

-To avoid the need to open port-forward sessions and being able to connect to the Flyte instance using a single IP/FQDN, this guide will help you add Ingress networking to your deployment.
+To avoid the need to open port-forward sessions to connect to the Flyte instance using a single IP/FQDN, this guide will help you add and [Ingress](https://kubernetes.io/docs/concepts/services-networking/ingress/) resource to your deployment.
 Also, to create a secure communication tunnel between the client and the Flyte instance, you'll configure TLS.

 ## Add Ingress networking